 If someone doesn’t agree to sexual activity by saying ‘yes’ and sexual activity goes ahead, this is called sexual assault and is against the law.
-‘Sexual activity’ isn’t only having sex, it can be touching another person, groping, forced kissing, oral sex, and masturbation.
+‘Sexual activity’ isn’t only having penetrative sex (penis or object being put into a vagina or anus), it can be touching another person, groping, forced kissing, oral sex, and masturbation.

-It gets very confusing when drugs or alcohol are involved as this can affect people’s ability to make decisions and consent maybe unclear, also people’s judgement of being given consent gets muddled.
+It gets very confusing when drugs or alcohol are involved as this can affect people’s ability to make decisions and consent can become unclear.
+People’s judgement of what is consensual can also get muddled.

 Even when drugs or alcohol aren’t involved it can be confusing.
 It’s okay for anyone who has previously agreed to sex, to decide on another occasion they don’t want sex.
 Then again someone who starts participating in sexual activity may suddenly decide they want to stop.
-Some people will feel comfortable doing some things but not others.
-People should always have the right to refuse consent.
+Some people will feel comfortable doing some things but uncomfortable doing other things.
+People should always have the right to change their mind.

 So you see it’s just not a straight forward case of ‘Do you want to do it?’ and it stops with the simple ‘Yes’ or ‘No’ answer!

 You need to get this right and help is at hand.
 A video has been made which compares having sex with having a cup of tea!
 It asks if you offer someone a cup of tea, but they’re not sure if they want one, do you make them have a cup of tea.
 What about if they start by wanting a cup of tea and when you’ve made it they change their mind?
 Do you still make them have a cup of tea?
 What about if they’re unconscious? …………you get the picture!

 Have a look at the video: